People get dogs for a variety of reasons. Some want a lap warmer, while others want a companion for their kids.

 Still others are looking for a running companion, and a few want their dog to perform some type of work- or hunting-related task.

-For most owners, what they really want is a scary looking dog – a dog that can keep strangers or unwanted guests away, regardless of their actual behavior.
+For most owners, what they really want is a scary-looking dog — a pup that can keep strangers or unwanted guests away.
+Below, we’ll share some of the scariest dog breeds around!

 Protection Dogs Vs. Dogs That Provide Protection